vinodpasalkar/CodingChallenge/README.md

 mvn clean verify -Dmetafilter="+001"

-Multiple senarios can be run with below command:
+Multiple scenarios can be run with below command:

-mvn clean verify -Dmetafilter="+001&& +002&& +003"
+mvn clean verify -Dmetafilter="+001 && +002 && +003"

 Meta filtering the stories/scenario mvn clean verify -Dmetafilter="+SmokeTest" -- This command will run the scenarios with the tag, "SmokeTest" This way we can use this on CI-CD by tagging the test case under the different tags like regression , smoke , sanity etc...